Director of the Doctor of Ministry Program

 Writing for the Ear, Preaching from the Heart (Minneapolis: Fortress Press, 2021).

-For Everything a Season: Preaching for Special Occasions, with Beverly Zink-Sawyer, co-author (Minneapolis: Fortress Press, 2022).
+For Every Matter Under Heaven: Preaching for Special Occasions, with Beverly Zink-Sawyer, co-author (Minneapolis: Fortress Press, 2022)

 Book Review of Her Preaching Body: Conversations About Identity, Agency, and Embodiment Among Contemporary Female Preachers by Amy P. McCullough, 2018.
 Homiletic, Vol. 44, No. 1 (2019).